vkinnune/42-push_swap/README.md

 # 42-push_swap
 The Push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
 You have at your disposal a set of int values, 2 stacks and a set of instructions and the stacks are first in, first out.

-In Push_swap, we couldn't just copy and paste an already made sorting algorithm from the internet because of the restrictions and rules we were given.
+In Push_swap, we couldn't just copy and paste an already made sorting algorithm from the internet because of the nature of the problem.
 We had to think from scratch, make a custom solution, and understand the problem.

 We learned the concept of the stack that comes in handy in breadth-first search algorithms in the next project called Lem_in.